SheetJS/sheetjs/README.md

 Exporting:

-- `sheet_to_json` converts a workbook object to an array of JSON objects.
+- `sheet_to_json` converts a worksheet object to an array of JSON objects.
   `sheet_to_row_object_array` is an alias that will be removed in the future.
 - `sheet_to_csv` generates delimiter-separated-values output.
 - `sheet_to_formulae` generates a list of the formulae (with value fallbacks).